 IFA has been working with vegetarian/vegan societies in Ghana and Togo and has been instrumental in the establishment of the first Ethiopian Vegan Association in September 2010.
-IFA has introduced plant-based feeding as an integral feature of its School Feeding Program and plans in the future to incorporate it into their Community Health and Development Program in Zemero.
+IFA has introduced plant-based feeding as an integral feature of its School Health and Nutrition Program and plans in the future to incorporate it into their Community Health and Development Program in Zemero.
 The plan is to cultivate sustainable economic development through the growth of power-water-food production capacity.
 Locally produced wholesome plant foods, in collaboration with the local people, will be grown using an integrated farming approach through a combination of home and community gardens, small farms and fields.

 IFA is also committed to supporting the efforts undertaken by the first Vegan Association in Ethiopia, a charitable based organization set up in Addis Ababa in 2010.
 The Ethiopian Vegan Association (EVA) held the first ever Vegan Conference in Addis Ababa in December 2010.
 This event was sponsored by IFA with assistance from Well-Fed-World and Vegfunds.
 Approximately 60 persons attended including members of the Ethiopian parliament including representatives from the Environmental Protection Agency and Ministry of Agriculture, environmentalists, representatives of various non-governmental organizations and the Ethiopian news media.